playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 # Composing Custom Logic

-We've covered how shared logic can access data storage and side effect handlers, now let's talk about the fun stuff: Composability.
+We've covered how shared logic can access data storage and side-effect handlers.
+Now let's talk about the fun stuff: Composability.

 Not only can you call your custom logic from components, but you can call them from other shared logic fragments.